khth0n/Envivor/README.md

 # Envivor
 A Discord bot made with with Discord.js leveraging TypeScript.
+Built from the vestiges of Warbot.